ibm-cloud-docs/vpc/vpn-faqs.md

 Static routing connection doesn't use BGP for route advertisements, and can't advertise routes to Transit Gateway or on-premises network.
 For this connection, all routes need to be manually created and managed, whereas for dynamic connection, no manual configuration is required after the initial provisioning and attachment.

-## Can I connect my VPN to multiple Transit Gateways in a dynamic route-based VPN connection?
+## Is dynamic routing supported when creating a route-based VPN gateway?
 {: #faq-vpn-31}
 {: faq}

-No, each VPN gateway can be connected to only one Transit Gateway.
+Yes, dynamic VPN connection is supported by a route-based VPN gateway.
+See [Creating a VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui) to create route-based VPN and select **dynamic** for the connection type.

-## Is dynamic routing supported when creating a route-based VPN gateway?
+## Do I need to attach a Transit Gateway for the dynamic routing connection to work?
 {: #faq-vpn-32}
 {: faq}

-Yes, dynamic VPN connection is supported by a route-based VPN gateway.
-See [Creating a VPN gateway](/docs/vpc?topic=vpc-vpn-create-gateway&interface=ui) to create route-based VPN and select **dynamic** for the connection type.
+Yes, you need to attach a Transit Gateway for the dynamic routing connection to function properly.
+Without a Transit Gateway, communication between the VPN gateway and your on-premises network doesn't work, even if the IPsec connection is established.

-## What is ASN and why do I need it for dynamic routing?
+## Why do I need a Transit Gateway for dynamic route-based connection?
 {: #faq-vpn-33}
 {: faq}

-An Autonomous System Number (ASN) is a unique identifier that is used in Border Gateway Protocol (BGP) to represent an Autonomous System (AS).
-It functions similarly to a public IP address in an IPsec connection and serves as a key attribute for identifying devices within a network.
-Each device within the network is assigned to a specific ASN, and without a valid ASN, a VPN gateway cannot successfully establish a BGP session with other devices in the network.
+A Transit Gateway is essential for dynamic routing because it acts as a central hub for all connections within your network.
+The Transit Gateway manages the routing for all spokes, including VPN connections.
+Without the Transit Gateway the spokes would be unable to communicate with each other, as they rely on the hub Transit Gateway to facilitate and route traffic between them.

-## Do I need to attach a Transit Gateway for the dynamic routing connection to work?
+## Can I connect my VPN to multiple Transit Gateways in a dynamic route-based VPN connection?
 {: #faq-vpn-34}
 {: faq}

-Yes, you need to attach a Transit Gateway for the dynamic routing connection to function properly.
-Without a Transit Gateway, communication between the VPN gateway and your on-premises network doesn't work, even if the IPsec connection is established.
+No, each VPN gateway can be connected to only one Transit Gateway.

 ## Can I attach an existing Transit Gateway to the route-based VPN for dynamic routing?
 {: #faq-vpn-35}